 Located within the Tijuana River National Estuarine Research Reserve, Border Field State Park sits in the very southwestern corner of the United States, 15 miles south of San Diego.
 This important wildlife habitat, comprised of sand dunes and salt marshes, gives refuge to critically threatened and endangered birds such as the Western snowy plover, the California Least tern, and the light-footed Ridgway's rail.

-EFFECTIVE (April 9, 2022): Border Field State Park is temporarily CLOSED to vehicle access due to flooding from recent storm activity and cross-border flow events.
+Effective December 28, 2022: Border Field State Park is currently CLOSED due to flooding from recent storm activity and cross-border flow events.
 The roads and trails may be flooded with sewage contaminated water and mud.
-Out of precaution and public safety, the park is closed to vehicles, hiking, biking, and equestrian activity.
-The wet and muddy areas are closed.
-Do not walk off trail or enter closed areas.
+Out of precaution and public safety, the park is closed to vehicles, hiking, biking, and equestrian activity until further notice.

 Please note: There is no access to Friendship Circle from Border Field State Park.
-Friendship Circle is operated by U.S. Customs and Border Protection.
+Friendship Circle is operated by the U.S. Customs and Border Protection.